 - GAIN works to strengthen networks, foster innovations and provide investment to bring affordable nutritious foods to the market.
 Low income populations, particularly women with infants and young children, are reliant on the foods available in their local markets.
 If these foods are not affordable or accessible, it can have a great impact on the nutrition outcomes of the family.
 AgNut not only works to support small and medium scale enterprises to bring nutritious foods to low income markets, but also to improve the nutrition status of target communities through behavior change and adoption of positive health practices.

 Improving farmer nutrition

-- Nutrition for farmers and their families is critical to the success of a nutrition sensitive agriculture system.
+- The health of farmers and their families is critical to the success of a nutrition sensitive agriculture system.
 Sadly, food producers are some of the most vulnerable to undernourishment.
 As the global food system expands, cash crops and export supply chains offer a strong entry point to improve the nutrition of farmers.
 GAIN works with global supply chain players in the coffee, tea and cocoa industry to create incentives to help improve the health, nutritional status and productivity of their employees through behavior change mechanisms, and public and private investment.

-Our work /
+Our solutions /

 Marketplace for Nutritious Foods